storresoliv/item-list-javascript/README.md

 # Item List

-A simple item list on pure javascript with reactive programming, functional programming and container(component) oriented.
+A simple item list on pure javascript with reactive programming, functional programming and components-based development.

 ## Install